 via Quality Marine

-Quality Marine has imported some exciting and important species of marine fish from its longtime partner in the Cook Islands.
-Our Cook Island partners supply Quality Marine with an extensive list of rare and beautiful species, and they are a model for their commitment to sustainable collection.
+Quality Marine has imported five species of coral and fish for the first time from Australia.
+Our Australian partners supply Quality Marine with an extensive list of rare and beautiful species, and are a model for their commitment to sustainable collection.

-Very few of these species show up in the aquarium hobby, so it’s quite a treat to see them here at Quality Marine.
+Very, very few of these species show up in the aquarium hobby, so it’s quite a treat to see them here at Quality Marine.
 Our Australian partners are Short Supply Chains, which offer the shortest transit and holding times, as well as being some of the most sustainably-harvested and sustainably-managed collection sites.